-Yes.
-Actually, LLC submissions are often denied for not complying with Georgia’s naming standards.
+Yes, it can be.
+LLC submissions are often denied for not complying with Georgia’s naming standards.

 Restricted LLC names in Georgia

-- Banking terms: You must have the written approval of the Department of Banking and Finance before you use the words bank or banc, banquet, banker, banker, bank house, trust, credit union bankruptcy or trust company.
+- Banking terms: You must have the written approval of the Department of Banking and Finance before you use the words bank or banc, banquet, banker, banker, bank house, trust, credit union bankruptcy, or trust company.